 Not happy with merely being the record holder for having the largest collection of living plants in a single botanic garden (it’s official, just ask Guinness), Kew Gardens apparently also wants the prize for non-living showstoppers, too.
-Which is why they’ve once again transformed an entire 2.6km stretch of the grounds into an almost unfeasibly magical, after-hours, mulled-wine toting festive woodland light trail.
-Expect twinkling light tunnels, pillars of light thrown into the sky, and glittering LED-studded installations that sit on a reflective water pool…
+Which is why they’ve once again transformed an entire 2.7km stretch of the grounds into an almost unfeasibly magical, after-hours, mulled-wine toting festive woodland light trail.
+Expect twinkling light tunnels, forests glowing in enchanting hues, and glittering LED-studded installations that sit on a reflective water pool…

 It’s the battle of the South-West London botanic gardens – and Wisley’s matching Kew’s offering this year with fire gardens, fountain displays, colourful lights bathing their trees and shrubs, and a display that makes their conservatory look like a horticultural nightclub.
 And when your retinas have been sufficiently dazzled, you can stop off at the Christmas market for roasted chestnuts, toasted marshmallows and mulled wine served from festive chalets.

 Details: 24th November 2023 – 2nd January 2024 | Wisley Lane, Wisley, Woking GU23 6QB | £19.95

 Striking a somewhat more solemn tone than other winter light trails, The Ever After Garden is a charity initiative by designer Anya Hindmarch and writer Camilla Morton.
 It’s a sprawling display of over 20,000 illuminated white silk roses, representing loved ones who have passed away, making for a beautifully moving installation.
 It’s even possible to dedicate one of the roses in someone’s honour for a suggested £10 donation, which will go towards supporting The Royal Marsden Cancer Charity.